neeko-zil/cards-game/README.txt

 cardsTest.zip – test code and test resources
 Report/ – design, testing, and pair programming log reports

+How to Build the JAR File

+To create cards.jar with both source (.java) and compiled (.class) files:

+Requirements:
+Java 11 or higher
+Maven 3.6+

+Steps:
+1. Navigate to the project root directory (where pom.xml is located)
+2. Run: mvn clean package
+3. The cards.jar file will be created directly in the target/ directory

+This creates target/cards.jar containing both .class and .java files as required.

 How to Run the Program

 Requirements: